nadzamm/Praccomp2024/README.md

 - Fall

 Data reorganization and comprehension begain in a single large Excel file (xlsx) for the purpose of data analysis in RStudio.

 This file is referred to as tidydata_SeaSnail_2024.csv.

-Note: Multiple columns in tidydata_SeaSnail_2024.csv are completely empty, as these are for seagrass processing and biomass measurements of seagrass blades and epibionts.
-Seagrass samples have not been processed, so this data is not present in this csv file.
+**Note:** Multiple columns in tidydata_SeaSnail_2024.csv are completely empty.

+- These are for seagrass processing and biomass measurements of seagrass blades and epibionts.
+Seagrass samples have not been processed.

 #### Project Summary